openedx/edx-platform/docs/en_us/developers/source/process/community-manager.rst

   is queued to be reviewed.
 Give them an estimate of when the pull request will be reviewed: if you’re not sure what to say, tell them it will be in two weeks.
-If the product owner has estimated that it will take more than one sprint before the pull request can be reviewed, tag the product owner in the comment so that they will be notified of further comments on the pull request.
+If the product owner has estimated that it will take more than one sprint before the pull request can be reviewed, direct the contributor to JIRA to monitor progress.

 For determining which teams that the pull request impacts, use common sense -- but in addition, there are a few guidelines: